perriera/for_interfaces/db/mysql/CPP.md

 		mysql -u sammy -p

- - [ ] By default, a table called _message will be created and it will have a single record containing the words "Hello, world".
-To verify this while inside mysql do this:
+ - [ ] To verify the data we retrieved in our C++ program is the same:

 		mysql> SELECT 'Hello World!'
 AS _message